 With that in mind, I’d like to share my perspective as to what I think will be big in the area of data and analytics over the next 18 months.

 - Contextual Knowledge Center.
-A contextual directory, on AI steroids, that facilitates the identification, location, reuse, and refinement (including version control) of the organization's data and analytic assets (such as workflows, data pipelines, data transformation and enrichment algorithms, critical data elements, composite metrics, propensity scores, entity or asset models, ML models, standard operating procedures, governance policies, reports, dashboard widgets, and design templates).
-It upon an organization's data catalog by integrating contextual search, Natural Language Processing (NLP), asset scoring, graph analytics, and a decisioning (recommendation) engine to recommendation data and analytic assets based upon the context of the user’s request.
+A contextual directory, on AI steroids, that facilitates the identification, location, reuse, and refinement (including version control) of the organization’s data and analytic assets (such as workflows, data pipelines, data transformation and enrichment algorithms, critical data elements, composite metrics, propensity scores, entity or asset models, ML models, standard operating procedures, governance policies, reports, dashboard widgets, and design templates).
+It is an extension of an organization’s data catalog by integrating contextual search, Natural Language Processing (NLP), asset scoring, graph analytics, and a decisioning (recommendation) engine to recommendation data and analytic assets based upon the context of the user’s request.

 - Autonomous Assets.
 These are composable, reusable, continuously-learning and adapting data and analytic assets (think intelligent data pipelines and ML models) that appreciate, not depreciate, in value the more that they are used.
 These autonomous assets produce pre-defined business and operational outcomes and are constantly being updated and refined based upon changes in the data and outcomes effectiveness, with minimal human intervention.
 This could apply to almost any digital asset including data pipelines, data transformation and enrichment algorithms, process workflows, AI / ML analytic models (like Tesla’s Fully Self Driving or FSD module), and standard operating procedures and policies.
 Yea, this is probably one of my top 3 topics.

 - Entity Behavioral Models: These Analytic Profiles capture, codify, share, re-use, and continuously-refine the predicted propensities, patterns, trends and relationships for the organization’s key human and device (things) assets…at the level of the individual asset.
-This is the heart of nanoeconomics, which is the economics of individual human or device predicted propensities.
+This is the heart of nanoeconomics, which is the economics of individual human or device predicted behavioral and performance propensities.
 It is Entity Behavioral Models or Analytic Profiles that drive the optimization of the organization’s key business and operational use cases.

 - AIOps / MLOps.
 This is an emerging IT field where organizations are utilizing big data and ML to continuously enhance IT operations (such as operational task automation, performance monitoring, load balancing, asset utilization optimization, predictive maintenance, and event detection, correlation, and resolution) with proactive and dynamic insights.